colinhiggs/pyramid-jsonapi/docs/source/metadata.rst

 * The module MUST contain a class with the same name as the package.
 * The clas MUST expect to be passed a reference to the :class:`pyramid_jsonapi.JSONAPI` instance as the first argument.
 * The class MAY contain a ``views`` attribute, which contains a list of :class:`pyramid_jsonapi.metadata.VIEWS` namedtuple instances.
 These are mapped onto a
   :func:`pyramid.config.add_view` call.
-(Views are optional - methods may exist in modules to be called by other methods).
+  (Views are optional - methods may exist in modules to be called 'internally by other methods/modules, rather than being web-facing).

 For example, to add a custom metadata module called ``Foo``, you need to do the following: